Hopefully-Abysmal/The60DayRunway/README.md

 ![Pasted image 20250417105237.png](https://github.com/Hopefully-Abysmal/The60DayRunway/blob/main/0%20-%20Housekeeping%2F_Attatchments%2FThe%2060%20Day%20Runway.png)
 _The Beginnings of The Arx Foundation_

-Note: By continuing your perusal of this vault you are bound to the terms of the [license](https://github.com/Hopefully-Abysmal/The60DayRunway/blob/main/license.md) and [memorandum of understanding](https://github.com/Hopefully-Abysmal/The60DayRunway/blob/main/0%20-%20Housekeeping%2FMemorandum%20of%20Understanding.md) IP terms listed; this is for the greater good, do not get in our way.
+Note: By continuing your perusal of this vault you are bound to the terms of the [license](https://github.com/Hopefully-Abysmal/The60DayRunway/blob/main/license.md) terms listed; this is for the greater good, do not get in our way.
+To contribute to our cause, see the [memorandum of understanding](https://github.com/Hopefully-Abysmal/The60DayRunway/blob/main/0%20-%20Housekeeping%2FMemorandum%20of%20Understanding.md)  and send us a filled copy of either our Individual Contributor License Agreement or Entity Contributor License Agreement per your organization status.
+If any qualms need to be aired on any of the above please see and utilize the contract information provided.

 ## What Is This?